Read till the end for an exclusive promo code to save on your next trip to Western Australia and beyond!

 Cervantes is famous for its Western Rock Lobsters, and there’s no better place to try some than at the Lobster Shack, a family business established in 1966.

-Find out all about this tasty tradition with a 20-min factory tour (AU$10) — we even got to see the sorting process firsthand!
-Factory tours are from 12PM – 3PM (no bookings required).
+Find out all about this tasty tradition with a 30-min factory tour (AU$15) — we even got to see the sorting process firsthand!
+Factory tours are subject to availability, do call beforehand at 08 96527010 to check.

 Cost: ~AU$35 for mains

-How to get there: 6-min drive from Lake Thetis
+How to get there: 6min drive from Lake Thetis (Google Maps)

 Western Australia’s most-visited attraction is among the world’s most spectacular sights — a massive 190-hectare desert littered with limestone Pinnacles.
 Shaped by centuries of wind, you’ll find that no two pinnacles are exactly alike.